 Working together to support local people and communities to remain in good mental health is fundamental.
-By supporting employers to improve the wellbeing of their workforce, tackling poverty and inequalities, and promoting access to nature and green spaces we will help residents to be resilient in the face of a mental health crisis that has been exacerbated as a result of the pandemic, and now as a result of the cost of living crisis and economic uncertainty.
+By supporting employers to improve the wellbeing of their workforce, tackling poverty and inequalities, and promoting access to nature and green spaces we will help residents to be resilient in the face of a mental health crisis that has been exacerbated firstly as a result of the pandemic, and now as a result of the cost of living crisis and economic uncertainty.

-- Launch a new mental health strategy which looks at mental and physical health equally, as well as tackling stigma and promoting social inclusion among people recovering from mental health problems.
+- Launching a new mental health strategy which looks at mental and physical health equally, as well as tackling stigma and promoting social inclusion among people recovering from mental health problems.

-- Review our mental health services so they can provide rapid help for people, avoid escalation to crisis, and create greater links with local health services and other providers.
+- Reviewing our mental health services so they can provide rapid help for people, avoid escalation to crisis, and create greater links with local health services and other providers.

-- Work with schools and other education settings to support children and young people at risk of experiencing poor mental health as a result of the pandemic.
+- Working with schools and other education settings to support children and young people at risk of experiencing poor mental health as a result of the pandemic.

-- Enhance suicide reduction initiatives in partnership with the Cheshire and Merseyside Suicide Prevention Network to deliver the NO MORE suicide strategy.
+- Enhancing suicide reduction initiatives in partnership with the Cheshire and Merseyside Suicide Prevention Network to deliver the NO MORE suicide strategy.